 Wild Spinach Dip

-- 100 g Wild Orach (can substitute normal spinach, but in this case use a lot more because the orach is much more substantial and breaks down less in the steaming process)
+- 100 g Wild Orach (can substitute normal spinach, but use a lot more because the orach breaks down less during the steaming process

 - 2 - 4 Jerusalem artichoke tubers